Linear seesaw leptogenesis before/after electroweak symmetry breaking: Baryon/lepton asymmetry after electroweak symmetry breaking

 Intuitively, it is natural to expect that lepton and baryon asymmetries would be comparable in size, given the role of sphaleron transitions in the early Universe (see Eq.~(\ref{2.1})).
 In fact, various theoretical frameworks have been developed where the final lepton asymmetry could be significantly larger than its baryonic counterpart.
 In such scenarios, a large lepton asymmetry is typically produced at temperatures below the sphaleron freeze-out (i.e., $T \simeq 132$ GeV \cite{sphaleron}), via resonant leptogenesis \cite{BD}, freeze-in leptogenesis \cite{AS, ABS}, the Affleck-Dine mechanism \cite{CCG}-\cite{Dine}, the decay of topological defects \cite{BRS}, Q-ball decays \cite{KTY, KM}, or decays of dark matter \cite{BDS}.
 Interestingly, in Refs.~\cite{CEKL}-\cite{CEKL2}, by introducing temperature-dependent masses for sterile neutrinos, it becomes possible to realize two distinct phases of leptogenesis occurring at separate temperature scales.
 One phase takes place prior to sphaleron freeze-out, enabling it to generate the observed baryon asymmetry of the Universe; while the other occurs after sphaleron freeze-out, thereby allowing for the production of a large lepton asymmetry.
 Furthermore, there are scenarios where significant flavor-specific lepton asymmetries are generated prior to sphaleron freeze-out, although the total lepton asymmetry is effectively zero \cite{MMR}-\cite{ZZH2}.

-In this paper, by making use of the observation that in the LSS model the EWSB automatically induces the desired mass splitting for the two sterile neutrinos that form a Dirac pair (so that a large lepton asymmetry may naturally arise from the resonant leptogenesis scenario) and the sphaleron processes freeze out almost at the same time (so that a baryon asymmetry of comparable magnitude will not accompany), we give a tentative explanation for the possible existence of a large lepton asymmetry.
-Before the EWSB, there only exist the Yukawa interactions between active and sterile neutrinos (as well as the Higgs field) but not the mass terms relating them.
-When the Higgs field acquires the vacuum expectation value, these interactions produce the mass terms in $M_{\rm D}$ and $M_{\rm LS}$ (as mentioned below Eq.~(\ref{1.2})).
-These mass terms will make corrections to the sterile neutrino mass matrix after the seesaw diagonalization of the full neutrino mass matrix.
-To be specific, the effective mass matrix for the sterile neutrino sector is modified to \cite{SV}
+In the following, by making use of the observation that in the LSS model the EWSB automatically induces the desired mass splitting for the two sterile neutrinos that form a Dirac pair (so that a large lepton asymmetry may naturally arise from the resonant leptogenesis scenario) and the sphaleron processes freeze out almost at the same time (so that a baryon asymmetry of comparable magnitude will probably not accompany), we give a tentative explanation for the possible existence of a large lepton asymmetry.
+As discussed above, since the RGE effect is subdominant below the electroweak scale, we will not include the RGE effects in this scenario.

-Like the RGE effects considered in section~3, these corrections will lead to non-zero mass terms $\mu_n$ and $\mu_s$ (as shown in Eq.~(\ref{3.3})):

-which just can break the exact mass degeneracy between the two sterile neutrinos that form a Dirac pair.
-These terms are of the order ${\cal O}(M^{}_{\rm D} M^{}_{\rm LS}/M^{}_{\rm RS})$, which are just comparable to the light neutrino masses in magnitude.
-In spite of their smallness, $\mu_n$ and $\mu_s$ play a crucial role in enabling resonant enhancement of the CP asymmetry in the decays of sterile neutrinos.